kyegomez/tree-of-thoughts/README.md

 now
 Implement a more sophisticated prompt engineering strategy to guide the model's reasoning process more effectively.

-Introduce a reinforcement learning approach to fine-tune the model based on feedback from the Tree of Thoughts algorithm.
+Introduce a reinforcement learning, distillment, and finetuning scripts to finely tune the model based on feedback from the Tree of Thoughts algorithm.

+Integrate heuristics that autonomously determine the search algorithm based on indicators

+Integrate heuristics that autonomously determine the strategy cos or propose

+Integrate heuristics that autonomously set the input params:

+k =
+T =
+b =
+vth =